foureyes/csci-ua.0002-fall2015-008/classes/03/debugging.markdown

 <section markdown="block">
 ### Ok.
 So How Do We Fix Errors?

-1. don't make mistakes in the first place :P (obvs... but how)
+1. don't make mistakes in the first place :P (obvs... but how?)
 2. debugging
 </section>
 <section markdown="block">